MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 - An Entra tenant onboarded to Global Secure Access.
 - A managed device joined to the onboarded tenant.
 The device must be either Microsoft Entra joined or Microsoft Entra hybrid joined.
    - Microsoft Entra registered devices aren't supported.
-- The Global Secure Access client requires a 64-bit versions of Windows 10 or Windows 11.
+- The Global Secure Access client requires a 64-bit version of Windows 10 or Windows 11.
    - Azure Virtual Desktop single-session is supported.
    - Azure Virtual Desktop multi-session isn't supported.
    - Windows 365 is supported.